Gaston Espinosa, Ph.D.

 Biography

+In addition to his research on religion, race, history, and popular culture, he has also carried out extensive national social science research over the past twenty-five years and is a leader in the field of U.S. Latino religion, presidential electoral politics, and activism.
 From 1999-2002, he served as project manager and director of research of $1.3 million The Pew Charitable Trusts Hispanic Churches in American Public Life study.
 Since 1998, he has directed 8 social science research surveys: Latino Pentecostal and Methodist Women in Ministry Survey 1998 (n = 200), Hispanic Churches in American Public Life National Survey 2000 (n = 2,310), Latino Religious Leaders Survey 2001 (n = 205), Latino Civic Leaders Survey 2001 (n = 229), Latino Religions and Politics National Survey 2008 (n = 1,102), Latino Religions and Politics National Survey 2012 (n = 1,000), Latino Muslims in American Public Life Survey 2014 (n = 560), and Latino Religions and Politics National Survey 2020 (n = 1,292).
-He is currently preparing the Latino Muslims in America Survey for the Fall 2022.

-His work has appeared in many publications including, The Annals of American Political and Social Sciences, Social Compass: International Review of the Sociology of Religion, The Journal of Race, Ethnicity and Religion, and The Journal of the American Academy of Religion.
+His work has appeared in numerous scholarly publications including, The Journal of the American Academy of Religion, The Annals of American Political and Social Sciences, Social Compass: International Review of the Sociology of Religion, and The Journal of Race, Ethnicity and Religion.

 He has given almost 200 scholarly presentations at universities and centers around the world, including Harvard, Yale, Princeton, Penn, Dartmouth, Chicago, Notre Dame, Northwestern, UCLA, USC, UC Berkeley, UCI, University of Heidelberg (Germany), University of Munster (Germany), University of Halle-Wittenberg (Germany), Science Po (CERI) (France), Ecoles Institute (France), University of Paris (VII, XII), Uppsala University (Sweden), Lund University (Sweden), Taras Shevchenko National University of Kyiv, I.I.
 Mechnikov National University of Odesa, V.N.
 Karazin Kharkiv National University, BBC, National Public Radio (NPR) and the National Press Club in Washington, DC., among other places.
-His thoughts and opinions have been cited numerous times in the Los Angeles Times, Boston Globe, Chicago Tribune, Dallas Morning News, and many other newspapers across the U.S.
+His thoughts and opinions have been cited numerous times in the Los Angeles Times, Boston Globe, Chicago Tribune, Dallas Morning News, and many other newspapers and media outlets across the U.S.

 Education